 - Make the filling: Drain the soaked cashews and give them a rinse.
 Add the cashews to a high-powered blender or food processor and blend them until they start to break down and blend together.
-Then add all of the remaining filling ingredients and blend until the filling is very smooth and creamy, scraping down the sides as needed.
+Then add all of the remaining filling ingredients including the homemade pumpkin pie spice, and blend until the filling is very smooth and creamy, scraping down the sides as needed.

 - Pour the filling on top of the chilled crust and smooth out with a silicone spatula.
 Tap the pan against the counter a few times to release any air bubbles.